darklordabc/Legends-of-Dota-Redux/README.md

   - All Random, everyone gets a random hero and random spells

 ###Starting a source1 server###
+ - Do not contact me for additional help
  - You'll need to setup a source1 server, google it!
+Here is how: [Click this link](http://tinyurl.com/opvfh46)
  - You need the following installed
   - addons/d2fixups
   - addons/lod